angelB612/little-prince-rag/README.md

 ## How it works

-1. **Ingest** — every PDF/text file in `data/` is split into overlapping chunks, embedded with `all-MiniLM-L6-v2`, and stored in a local ChromaDB vector database.
-The novella itself (`TheLittlePrince.pdf`) is tagged `kind=book`; everything else (background, themes, character list, plot analysis) is tagged `kind=reference`.
+1. **Ingest**: every PDF/text file in `data/` is split into overlapping chunks, embedded with `all-MiniLM-L6-v2`, and stored in ChromaDB. `TheLittlePrince.pdf` is tagged `kind=book`; everything else is tagged `kind=reference`.
-2. **Query** — each question is spell-corrected, embedded the same way, and the top-8 nearest passages are retrieved across all sources.
+2. **Query**: each question is spell-corrected, embedded the same way, and the top-8 nearest passages are retrieved.
-3. **Generate** — the passages are handed to `gemini-2.5-flash` (via Gemini's API) as grounding context.
-The model may quote `book` passages verbatim, but must paraphrase `reference` passages in its own words rather than reciting them — they're there to inform the analysis, not to be read back to the user.
+3. **Generate**: the passages go to `gemini-2.5-flash` as context.
+The model can quote `book` passages verbatim, but must paraphrase `reference` passages instead of reciting them.

 ## Requirements

 - Python 3.11+
 - A free [Gemini API key](https://aistudio.google.com/apikey)
-- Your own copy of *The Little Prince* as a PDF or `.txt` file, named `TheLittlePrince.pdf` (or update `BOOK_FILENAME` in `ingest.py`), plus any optional reference material (background, themes, character notes, plot analysis) — all placed in `data/`
+- Your own copy of *The Little Prince* as a PDF or `.txt` file, named `TheLittlePrince.pdf` (or update `BOOK_FILENAME` in `ingest.py`), plus any optional reference material (background, themes, character notes, plot analysis), all placed in `data/`

-> **Note:** `data/` and `chroma_db/` are gitignored and not part of this repo.
-The book text and any reference material (e.g. study-guide PDFs) are third-party copyrighted content — supply your own copies locally rather than committing them.
+`data/` and `chroma_db/` aren't in this repo.
+The book and any reference material are copyrighted, so bring your own copies.

 ## Setup